rovi1013/project-digitalization/README.md

 The last command removes the user from receiving notifications from the application.
 By typing any other message he will receive them again as a single message of any kind being sent to the bot is enough for him to register the user again.

+## Webhook
+Once a change from CoAP to HTTPS is being implemented on the application, a webhook needs to be setup so that the newly implemented HTTPS-server on the board can receive text messages sent from the users.
+A webhook is set up by calling /setWebhook on the Telegram bot.
+Furthermore, the logic implemented on the websocket to evaluate the messages of the users needs to be implemented on the function that will be called by the webhook.

+Further details on what arguments need to be passed to this call can be find here: https://core.telegram.org/bots/api#setwebhook